skip to main content

 All grievance hearing outcomes will be confirmed in writing to the employee and their representative within 7 calendar days of the hearing, using the Stage 2 individual or collective grievance outcome letter.

-Unless wider organisational issues are identified this concludes the internal process.
+Unless wider organisational issues are identified, this concludes the internal process.

 Collective grievances